 Driving drowsy means your attention, alertness, and vigilance on the road is below functional.
 According to statistics, peak sleepiness on the roads occurs between midnight and 6 a.m., placing drivers during this period at heightened risk of causing or being involved in a car accident.
 Though being drowsy may not be preventable, driving in this state is.

 It is advised that a sober and alert driver takes to the wheel, but with drowsy driving statistically significantly involving single drivers, this is not always realistic.
 Driving coffee or an energy drink may help temporarily, but taking a nap when fatigue sets in would be ideal.
-Other tips to help increase attentiveness include opening the window for a blast of fresh and cooler air, take regular breaks when it is safe, listen to talk radio, switch on the A/C to cool the area, eat snacks to keep your energy up, stay hydrated, and play mental games to keep your mind attentive and awake.
+Other tips to help increase attentiveness include opening the window for a blast of fresh and cooler air, taking regular breaks when it is safe, listening to talk radio, switching on the A/C to cool the area, eating snacks to keep your energy up, staying hydrated, and play mental games to keep your mind attentive and awake.